jfalcou/eve/doc/glossary/semantic.md

 These definition can easily be extended to the N parameters case.

-@subsection glossary_bitwise Bitwise operations semantic Let `x`, `y` be two values of respective types `T` and `U`.
+@section glossary_bitwise Bitwise operations semantic Let `x`, `y` be two values of respective types `T` and `U`.

 When invoking the function-call operator of an object `f`,  the calls `f(x,y)`